fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d2_scripted_hud/readme.md

 		2. Survivor health
 	* HUD5_Text:
 		1. Infected Mic Speaking
-			* Only Enable when server does not enable alltalk
 			* Only Infected team can see
 	* Center_Text:
 		1. Spectator Mic Speaking
-			* Only Enable when server does not enable alltalk
 			* Only Spectator team can see
 </details>